jondejong/d3demo/README.md

 ## The Charts

 There are 8 different charts modelling the same data set in HTML SVG tags.
 Each chart has a corresponding JS file in web-app/js/d3modules the relevant D3 code that renders the chart.
 This leads to way more code than is needed for this application --there's lots of duplicate code that could be refactored into a shared location -- but it makes it easier to read as almost entirely self contained modules.
+However, there is some common utility code in d3chart.js.

 #### Bar Chart